 Pairing Franklin Gothic FS with Mercury Text worked nicely to my eyes.
-I went through a lot of different options and nearly settled on system fonts like Georgia and Arial but I decide these were a bit more for me.
+I went through a lot of different options and nearly settled on system fonts like Georgia and Arial but I decided these were a bit more for me.

 Challenges and Successes

-I’ll summarize some challenges and success that were made with the redesign.
-It’s hard to tell if the design is a crowd favorite just yet but I think the concept of putting the content forward was executed well.
+I'll summarize some challenges and successes that were made with the redesign.
+It's hard to tell if the design is a crowd favorite just yet but I think the concept of putting the content forward was executed well.

 - I learned very quickly If you're pressed for time use what you know to solve the problem at hand.
 The Timber framework is a great one as I mentioned before but I spent some time reading documentation and scouring google results looking for some answers to issues I was having.
 A lot of people use Timber but unfortunately, there aren't a ton of resources out there for troubleshooting.
 Documentation only gets you so far at times.
 If you decide to give it a shot feel free to contact me if you need a hand.